datacrunching/overview_submit/Readme.md

 Simplest method is to just use image as an input.
 Define a hyperplane than separates the images into two class SVM (such as using oneclasssvm)

 ### Traditional Feature extractors + classifer.
 This is a standard method in image classification.
 We can use HOG, SIFT or GABOR feature extractor.
 Use the features as input to classifier.
-Examples of classiers include SVM, MAP etc.
+Examples of classiers include SVM, MAP etc. SIFT is faster compared to GABOR (based on google search).

 ### Deep learning based approches.
 Given the large number of training images.
 This approach will possibly give best results.